incgnto/Psychoterapist-Test/README.md

 - If `ELEVENLABS_API_KEY` is not set, voice playback falls back to browser TTS where available.
 - For remote images in assistant messages, `next.config.mjs` allows any host by default.
 Restrict `images.remotePatterns` for production hardening.

-## Medical Disclaimer
+## Safety Disclaimer

-This application provides general information about medical tourism and procedures.
+This assistant provides emotional support and CBT-oriented guidance only.
 It does not:

-- Provide specific medical advice
-- Make diagnoses or treatment recommendations
+- Provide diagnosis or medical/psychiatric treatment
-- Replace professional medical consultations
+- Replace licensed mental health care
-- Guarantee treatment outcomes

-Always consult with qualified medical professionals for personal medical advice.
+- Advise on medication changes

+If you are in crisis or considering self-harm, please contact local emergency services or a licensed mental health professional immediately.

 ## Support